hbz/lobid/doc/lobid.md

 	"medium" : "http://rdvocab.info/termList/RDAproductionMethod/1010"

 To display labels for URIs like this, we had to maintain mappings of URIs to labels in our client applications.
-In the new API, we provide the labels along with the URIs:<sup>2</sup>
+In the new API, we provide the labels along with the URIs (note that the value is an array here, even though there's only one medium in this case.
+Since the data we serve is what we store in the index, we ensure that values are always arrays for fields that can have multiple values):

 	"medium": [{
 	  "id": "http://rdaregistry.info/termList/RDAproductionMethod/1010",